Originally published at http://ecoanthropologist.blogspot.com/ on September 22, 2015.

 We are utterly connected to this earth and each other.
 We need to touch soil because there are microbes in it which help us regulate our hormones.
 We need sunlight or we become depressed and our bones become deformed.
 We couldn’t exist as we are without everything else on this planet and in the universe.
 We are a part of the life of this planet with gifts to give and responsibilities to uphold.
 Somehow we’ve forgotten and become lost.
 The way we live now doesn’t work for most of us or for our planet.

 On one level the planet doesn’t need us as much as we need it… but what if it wants us?
 What if we as a species have a role and a potential we haven’t yet realized?
-What if we have something to give instead of just take?
+As Peter Senge discussed in Presence, What if we have something to give instead of just take?
 So many people think of the earth as our host and humanity is the bad guest, but in truth, the earth is our Mother and we are hurting her.
 We could say that our Earth Mother doesn’t need us, her ‘child,’ to survive and if we die, another species could arise to fulfill our lost potential.
 But, at the same time one child isn’t the same as another and perhaps our Mother might miss us and mourn the tragedy of our choices.

 It is astonishing to understand the impact a single species can have within this vast web of life on this earth.
 It is astonishing to glimpse how spectacularly life maintains such dynamic balance on this planet.
 If we as the human species on earth decided to work with this web of life, what impact could we have?
 Every species on this planet has a role, a niche.
 What is our niche?